nsauzede/realist/README.md

 ```

 # Acknowledgements
-Many thanks to Odin community for help with my initial Odin rampup
+Many thanks to Odin community for help with my initial Odin rampup.
+Many thanks to Cieric for his C/C++ PCG implementation.
 Many thanks to spytheman (delian66@gmail.com) for his significant improvements
 done to the V port (both perfs and accuracy).
-Thanks to Amaury for initial rust port
+Many thanks to Amaury for initial rust port.